 Investors value companies based on either their financial value or their strategic value.
-A company’s financial value hinges on its profits and model of its future cash flows.
-For many tech startups, it is much more likely that your company will be valued based on where it fits with the acquiring company’s strategy.
+A company’s financial value hinges on its profits and the model of its future cash flows.
+For many tech startup acquisitions, it is much more likely that it will be valued based on where it fits with the acquiring company’s strategy.
 Here are some surprisingly common reasons your startup has strategic value to an acquirer:

 - The CEO finds it interesting or wants to keep it away from a competitor

-- Your company unlocks access to an audience or market share of value to the acquirer
+- Your startup unlocks access to an audience or market share of value to the acquirer

 - A competitor to the acquirer is out-executing and you can help the acquirer become better